stanislaw-ch/stanislaw-ch/README.md

 I believe I'd make a valuable asset as an intern.
 If you have any questions, please don't hesitate to contact me.

 #### My skills:
-Javascript, TypeScript, React.js, Redux, Node.js, PostgreSQL, SQL, CSS/HTML5
+Javascript, TypeScript, React.js, Redux, Node.js, PHP, Python, PostgreSQL, SQL, CSS/HTML5

 #### How to reach me:
 https://www.linkedin.com/in/stanislaw-chirko-8a0401236/